beyond-all-reason/teiserver/documents/guides/production_setup_linux.md

 ### Database migrations
 Once the app is deployed you should be able to run migrations like so.
 I've not had a chance to test if this works on a fresh install; it is possible the fresh install would have startup errors due to some tables being missing.
 ```
-tsapp eval "Teiserver.Release.migrate"
+tsapp eval "Barserver.Release.migrate"
 ```

 ### Deployment
 [Deployment itself is located in a different file.](/documents/guides/deployment.md), you will need to execute a deployment as part of the setup.
 There will be additional steps to take after your first deployment.

 #### Creating the first user
-To create your first root user make a note of `config :teiserver, Teiserver.Setup, key:` within `config/prod.secret.exs` as you will need that value here.
+To create your first root user make a note of `config :teiserver, Barserver.Setup, key:` within `config/prod.secret.exs` as you will need that value here.
 Go to `https://domain.com/initial_setup/$KEY` where `$KEY` is replaced with the value in this config.
 This link will only work while a user with an email "root@localhost" has not been created.
 It is advised that once the user is created you set the initial_setup key to be an empty string which will disable the function entirely.

 A new user with developer level access will be created with the email `root@localhost` and a password identical to the setup key you just used.
 You can now login as that user, it is advised your first action should be to change/update the password and set the user details (name/email) to the ones you intend to use as admin.